Wachusett Dam & Reservoir

 Your Editor and Author

 The editor, Paul Marrone, a retired civil engineer and construction project manager, grew up in the shadow of the Wachusett Dam.
-In his retirement he is applying extensive knowledge and experience gained from years spent on major construction projects to forensically reconstruct the project as it might have unfolded.
+In retirement he is applying extensive knowledge and experience gained from years spent on major construction projects to forensically reconstruct the project as it might have unfolded.

 The primary source of material for this work is derived from the public domain listed below with contributions from local historical societies and supplemented by online research